-First year The first semester, students with biology background will take courses in programming, statistics and database techniques.
-During this time, all students in the programme will also take the course Introduction to Bioinformatics, which presents important concepts and methods within bioinformatics.
-The second semester follows courses such as Genome Analysis, Molecular Evolution, Information Management Systems and Evolution -- Causes and Consequences.
+Year 1 The first semester, students with biology background will take courses in programming, statistics and database techniques.
+At the same time, all students in the programme will also take the course Introduction to Bioinformatics, which presents important concepts and methods within bioinformatics.
+The second semester includes courses such as Genome Analysis, Molecular Evolution, Information Management Systems and Large data sets for scientific applications.

 The second year finishes with a degree project carried out at a company, government agency or authority, or at one of our research departments at the university.

-Alumni (graduate bioinformaticians) who work in different bioinformatics environments and projects are invited to provide insight into the work of a bioinformatician and to recount the knowledge particularly important in their professional lives.
+Our graduates, who now work in different bioinformatics environments and projects, are invited to provide insight into the work of a bioinformatician and to recount the knowledge particularly important in their professional lives.

-You will also be given suggestions about important courses or useful software tools, as well as information about especially creative research environments.
-The contact network with tutors, alumni, and company representatives will provide you as a student with the opportunity to form relationships with future employers during the course.
+You will also get suggestions about important courses or useful software tools, as well as information about especially creative research environments.
+The contact network with teachers, alumni, and company representatives will provide you as a student with the opportunity to form relationships with future employers during the programme.

-The labour market is international since methods and issues are similar in all parts of the world.
-Our research institutions have cooperation agreements worldwide, and their contact networks will be a valuable resource for you.
-Our students often gain practical experience or do graduate work outside Sweden.
+The job market is international since methods and problems are similar in all parts of the world.
+Our research departments have cooperation agreements worldwide, and their contact networks will be a valuable resource for you.
 Rapid developments in the field of biotechnology entail that the demand for bioinformatics competence is increasing, particularly in academic research and at hospitals, but also in government agencies and the private sector.

 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
 Also required is:

-45 credits in biology with 30 hp in molecular biology, cell biology, evolution and/or genetics; and
+45 credits in biology including 30 credits in molecular biology, cell biology, evolution or genetics; and